 What is a Second Charge Bridging Loan?

-What is the Interest Rate on Bridging Loans?
+What is the Interest Rate for Commercial Bridging Loans?

 Bridging Loan rates are generally far higher than any commercial mortgage, larger to offset the risks by lenders.
 The rates vary widely but here is an example: